Maria Szymanowska: Reputation

 Because of her stature as a performance artist and because of her salon, Szymanowska developed a strong web of connections with some of the most notable composers, performing musicians, and poets of her day, including Ludwig van Beethoven, Luigi Cherubini, Frederic Chopin, Gioacchino Rossini, Johann Hummel, John Field; Pierre Baillot, Giuditta Pasta; Johann Wolfgang von Goethe and Adam Mickiewicz.
 Beethoven, Hummel and Field dedicated compositions to her.
 Field once wrote to his French publishers to recommend Szymanowska's works.
 She studied piano and composition with John Field and was an outstanding student of his.
 Field, who was a strict teacher, once highly praised her talent.
 He played duets with her and recommended her works to publishers to increase her popularity.
 Goethe is rumored to have fallen deeply in love with her.
 She reputedly became the Muse that inspired Goethe's creativity.
 But not everyone was fascinated by her.
 She met Felix Mendelssohn, who was also a musician.
 The young and self-glorifying Mendelssohn was not impressed by her performance, thinking that her beauty outweighed her talent.
-The salon she established in St. Petersburg drew especially prominent crowds, augmenting her status as a court musician.
+The salon she established in Saint Petersburg drew especially prominent crowds, augmenting her status as a court musician.